sguter90/docker-compose-gitea/README.md

 1. Copy .env.dist to .env and make your modifications
 2. Start docker containers:
 ```
 $ docker-compose up -d
 ```

+After that open gitea installer via Browser: [http://localhost:3000](http://localhost:3000) and fill the form according your .env settings.
+Set `gitea-db:3306` in _Host_ field and complete setup.

 ### Requirements